nir0s/ghost/README.md

 Currently, ghost supports authenticating only via a passphrase.
 Authenticating via KMS, GitHub and the likes, might be supported in the future.

+Note that beginning with v0.6.1, Python 2.6 is no longer provided.

 ## Alternatives